Burgess Centenary

 Keynote speakers included Paul Phillips (author of A Clockwork Counterpoint), Jonathon Green (lexicographer and author of Green’s Dictionary of Slang), and Alexandra Spencer-Jones, director of the all-male stage production of A Clockwork Orange.

-There were also opportunities to hear live performances of Burgess’s music and to visit the locations of his youth, including Xaverian College and the University of Manchester.
+There were also opportunities to hear live performances of Burgess’s music and to visit the locations of his youth, including Xaverian College and Manchester University.

 Highlights of the conference included:

-On Sunday 2 July the first volumes of The Irwell Edition of the Work of Anthony Burgess were launched at a welcome reception at the Burgess Foundation.
-The Irwell Edition will bring all of Burgess’s novels into print in special editions with new introductions, extensive notes on the texts, and unpublished documents from the archives.
+On Sunday 2 July the first volumes of The Irwell Edition of the Work of Anthony Burgess were launched at the Burgess Foundation.
+The Irwell Edition will bring all of Burgess’s novels into print in critical editions with new introductions, extensive notes on the texts, and unpublished documents from the archives.

 On Monday 3 July there was a curator-led tour of the Burgess exhibition at the Whitworth Art Gallery.
-This was followed by a tour of Burgess’s former school, Xaverian College, and a talk and reception at the University of Manchester.
+This was followed by a tour of Burgess’s former school, Xaverian College, and a talk and reception at Manchester University.

-On Tuesday 4 July, at the Bridgewater Hall, there was a performance of Raymond Yiu’s new song cycle, The World Was Once All Miracle, inspired by the poetry of Anthony Burgess.
-This was performed by the BBC Philharmonic alongside the European Premiere of Burgess’s own Symphony in C.
+On Tuesday 4 July the Bridgewater Hall hosted the first performance of Raymond Yiu’s new song cycle, The World Was Once All Miracle, inspired by the poetry of Anthony Burgess.
+This was performed by the BBC Philharmonic, alongside the European premiere of Burgess’s own Symphony in C.

-The closing event of the conference, on Wednesday 5 July, was a concert at the Burgess Foundation by musicians from Manchester University, who performed a programme of Burgess’s chamber music, including the world premiere of Concerto for Flute, Strings and Piano in D Minor (1951).
+The closing event of the conference, on Wednesday 5 July, was a concert at the Burgess Foundation by the No Dice Collective, who performed a programme of Burgess’s chamber music, including the world premiere of Concerto for Flute, Strings and Piano in D Minor (1951).